dzzh/RIBs-wiki/iOS-Tutorial-4.md

-# Deep Linking Workflows
+# Deeplinking and Workflows

 > Note: If you haven't completed [tutorial 3](iOS-Tutorial-3) yet, we encourage you to do so before jumping into this tutorial.

 Welcome to the RIBs tutorials, which have been designed to give you a hands-on walkthrough through the core concepts of RIBs.
 As part of the tutorials, you'll be building a simple tic-tac-toe game using the RIBs architecture and associated tooling.

-For tutorial 4, we'll start source code that can be found [here](https://github.com/uber/RIBs/tree/master/ios/tutorials/tutorial4).
+In tutorial 4 we'll start with the source code that can be found [here](https://github.com/uber/RIBs/tree/master/ios/tutorials/tutorial4).
 Follow the [README](https://github.com/uber/RIBs/tree/master/ios/tutorials/tutorial4/README.md) to install and open the project before reading any further.

 ## Goals

-The goals of this tutorial are to learn the following:
-* Understand basics of RIB workflows
-* Learn how to create actionable item interfaces, implement their methods, and create workflows to launch specifics flows via deeplinks.

-In the end, you should be able to open the app from Safari, by opening the URL `ribs-training://launchGame?gameId=ticTacToe`, which should start a game with an identifier of `gameId`.
+In tutorials 1-3 we have built a tic-tac-toe game consisting of five RIBs.
+In this tutorial, we will demonstrate how to add deeplinking support into our app and start a new game by opening a URL in Safari.

+After completing this exercise, we expect you to understand the basics of RIB workflows and actionable items as well as to learn how to launch a workflow via a deeplink.
+You will be able to start the app by opening `ribs-training://launchGame?gameId=ticTacToe` URL from Safari.
+Opening this link will not only launch the app, but also start a new game bypassing the starting screen.

-## Implementing the URL handler
+## Implementing a URL handler

+[Custom URL schemes support](https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html#//apple_ref/doc/uid/TP40007072-CH6-SW10), or deeplinking, is an iOS mechanism allowing for inter-app communication via custom URLs.
+An app that registers itself as a handler of a particular URL scheme is launched after the user opens an URL with a matching scheme from another app.
+The opened app gets access to the contents of the received URL and is thus able to transition itself to the state described in the URL.

-In order for the application to handle a custom URL scheme, we should add the following lines in the `Info.plist`:
+To register TicTacToe app as a handler of a custom URL scheme `ribs-training://`, we should add the following lines in the `Info.plist`.

 ```xml
 <key>CFBundleURLTypes</key>